 Select Disabled to route all the application downloads through Workspace ONE UEM server.

 Enter the token that your CDN provides.
-For Akamai, it is done by enabling the Advanced Override code.
+This is Encryption key in Akamai settings.
+For Akamai, it is done by enabling Advanced Override code.
 Destination Enter the destination name of the CDN.

 Validate Your Workspace ONE UEM Integration with Akamai CDN